Fitch cuts China's ratings outlook on growth risks | Business

 Fitch cut its outlook on China's sovereign credit rating to negative on Wednesday, citing risks to public finances as the economy faces increasing uncertainty in its shift to new growth models.

+A protracted property downturn has weighed heavily on debt-laden local governments as their revenues from land development plunged, rendering debt levels in many cities unsustainable.
+At the same time, the rating agency expects China's general government deficit - which covers infrastructure and other official fiscal activity outside the headline budget - to rise to 7.1% of GDP in 2024 from 5.8% in 2023, the highest since 8.6% in 2020, when Beijing's strict COVID curbs weighed heavily on the economy.

-While it lowered its ratings to negative outlook from "stable", indicating a downgrade is possible over the medium term, the agency affirmed China's issuer default rating at 'A+'.
-S&P, the other major global rating agency, also rates China A+, the equivalent of Moody's A1.
+While it lowered its ratings to negative outlook from "stable", indicating a downgrade is possible over the medium term, Fitch affirmed China's issuer default rating at 'A+', its third-highest category.
+S&P, the other major global rating agency, also rates China A+, the equivalent of Moody's current A1 rating.

 Fitch forecast China's economic growth would slow to 4.5% in 2024 from 5.2% last year, while the International Monetary Fund expects China's GDP to grow 4.6% this year.
 The ratings warning comes despite tentative signs China's economy is finding its footing.